rachbowyer/keirin/README.md

-# keirin
+# Keirin

 Proof of concept microbenchmarking library for Clojure.

 ## Building
-To build keirin, clone this repo, make the directory containing project.clj your current directory and run:
+To build Keirin, clone this repo, make the directory containing project.clj your current directory and run:

      lein install